Docker Sandboxes

 Note

-Organization admins can centrally manage sandbox network and filesystem policies from the Docker Admin Console, so the same rules apply uniformly across every developer's machine.
+Organization admins can centrally manage sandbox network, filesystem, and MCP policies, so the same controls apply uniformly across every developer's machine.
 Available on a separate paid subscription.

 Get started